microsoft/beachball/docs/overview/getting-started.md

 # Getting Started

+## Why Beachball?

-Javascript ecosystem moves fast.
-It moves so fast that sometimes the tools need to catch up to it.
-One of the reasons that this particular ecosystem is so vibrant and agile is in its ability to share code via npm packages.
-This has led to an explosion of versions of packages in the npm registries.
-These days, we have public and private registries.
-Developers also have to keep their git repos in sync with the npm registry versions... what a hassle!
+The JavaScript ecosystem moves fast.
+One reason that this ecosystem is so vibrant and agile is its ability to share code via npm packages.
+Developers publishing npm packages have to keep track of what's changed in their code to determine how to bump versions, then make sure the versions in their git repo stay in sync with the npm registry...what a hassle!

+`beachball` helps streamline this process.
+As developers make PRs, it helps track the types and details of changes being made.
+Then when it's time to publish a new version, `beachball` automates publishing version bumps to npm, generating changelogs, and syncing changes back to the git repo.

-### Beachball Workflow
+## Beachball workflow

+`beachball` fits into your workflow without any extra configuration (by default).

-First off, a ~~picture~~ diagram is worth a thousand words, so here it is:
+For the workflow, a ~~picture~~ diagram is worth a thousand words, so here it is:

 ```mermaid
 graph TB